InMed Pharmaceuticals (INM)

 Share Issuance

-- In December 2024, InMed entered into a Standby Equity Purchase Agreement (SEPA) with YA II PN, LTD, enabling the company to sell up to US$10 million in common shares over a 36-month period to support its pharmaceutical programs and business development initiatives.
+- In December 2024, InMed entered into a Standby Equity Purchase Agreement (SEPA) allowing the sale of up to $10 million of common shares over a 36-month period, providing flexible access to capital.

 Inbound Investments